ForkPrince/SpaceWarp/README.md

-**Note: The Cosmic Maze Constructor is designed to work exclusively with the [Tilemap Fork of SpaceWarp](https://github.com/ForkPrince/SpaceWarp/tree/tilemap).**
+**Note: Cosmic Warpforge is designed to work exclusively with the [Tilemap Fork of SpaceWarp](https://github.com/ForkPrince/SpaceWarp/tree/tilemap).**

 # Cosmic Warpforge